 Inserting an IUD device is often a bit uncomfortable and takes a few minutes.
 We can give you a prescription for the hormonal and copper IUD.
 The copper IUD is the only device that you can buy online without prescription: http://www.t-safe.nl/ You can also purchase the T-safe or Ballerina from our practice.

 T-Safe Multi-Safe Ballerine

 The placement of an IUD by a midwife will in most cases be reimbursed by the Dutch health insurance company.

 You will usually have to pay for your IUD device yourself.
 Check with your health insurance company, as in some cases you may be reimbursed.

 Before placement of an IUD an internal exam is carried out to check the location of your uterus.
 The IUD will then be placed.
 This is often uncomfortable and takes a few minutes.
 We therefore advise you to take two paracetamol about an hour before the procedure; if you are not breastfeeding take one ibuprofen.
 After the coil has been placed we will check its position using ultrasound.

-If you have never given birth we prefer to place the IUD within 7 days of your last period as your cervix will be open.
-This makes the procedure much easier and we will also make sure you are not already pregnant before placing it.
+If you have never given birth we prefer to place the IUD during your period as your cervix will be open.
+This makes the procedure much easier and ensures you are not pregnant.

-We can insert an IUD as from 10 weeks from the birth.
+We can insert an IUD as from 8 weeks after delivery.
 At this point the cervix and uterus are back to their original shape.
 You should wait 12 weeks after a Caesarean.